NethermindEth/juno/docs/docs/running-on-gcp.md

 ---
-title: Installing on the GCP
+title: Running Juno on GCP
 ---

 To install the Starknet RPC Node on the Google Cloud Platform, you can use the Juno RPC virtual machine developed by Nethermind.